Wigeon in flight over West Sedgemoor (Tony Hoskin 2020)

 The Kestrel is a common falcon in the UK, often seen hovering over farmland, moorland and even motorway verges hunting for small mammals and birds.
 The Kestrel above is a male spotted at Heland in March 2019.
 The female lacks the grey head of the male.
 The one seen below is a female taken at Curry Moor in November 2019.

 Buzzards are one of our most common hawks and the easiest to find and identify as, especially during the breeding season, they can be seen soaring in the air in pairs in search of food and at this time can be quite vocal with loud screeches.
 Most people will have seen a Buzzard at some time as they often perch on electricity poles and fences at the roadside.
 Buzzards are carnivores and will pick at fresh road kills, but mainly eat mice and voles, though they will take young rabbits and lizards.
 They may also take worms from freshly ploughed fields.

-We were lucky enough to have a buzzard nest locally and to take these photos of a chick in the nest (probably at around 2 weeks old) and as a young bird leaving the nest.
+A buzzard nested locally and the photos below show a chick in the nest (at around 2 weeks old) and as a young bird leaving the nest.

 The young buzzard was later seen in flight.
 It is quite distinctive as it is mainly white.
 Buzzards are normally mostly brown, but do vary in colour and it is not unusual to see them very white, although it is not common.

 The young bird is probably about 4/5 months old here.
 It will stay in the area through the winter, but will be forced to find its own territory in spring.
 This may not be too far away, however, so we may continue to see it locally.